biocore/qiime/doc/scripts/make_otu_heatmap_html.rst

 **Description:**

-Once the OTU table has been generated, the user can create an interactive OTU heatmap.
+Create an interactive OTU heatmap from an OTU table.
 This script parses the OTU count table and filters the table by counts per otu (user-specified), then converts the table into a javascript array, which can be loaded into a web application.
 The OTU heatmap displays raw OTU counts per sample, where the counts are colored based on the contribution of each OTU to the total OTU count present in that sample (blue: contributes low percentage of OTUs to sample; red: contributes high percentage of OTUs).
 This web application allows the user to filter the otu table by number of counts per otu.
 The user also has the ability to view the table based on taxonomy assignment.
 Additional features include: the ability to drag rows (up and down) by clicking and dragging on the row headers; and the ability to zoom in on parts of the heatmap by clicking on the counts within the heatmap.

 **Usage:** :file:`make_otu_heatmap_html.py [options]`